Xilinx/ml-suite/examples/classification/README.md

 Important Notes:
  - The final layers of the network (Fully connected, Softmax) are run on the CPU, as those layers are not supported by the FPGA
- - The streaming_classify example will require you to download the imagnet validation set, and place the images [here](../../models/data/ilsvrc12/ilsvrc12_img_val/replace_this_file_with_dataset.md)
+ - The streaming_classify example will require you to download the imagnet validation set, as Xilinx cannot publicly distribute the dataset.
+Once you download it, you can provide the path to the directory using the flag `-d <DIRECTORY>`
  - Amazon AWS EC2 F1 requires root privileges to load the FPGA, use the documented workaround

 The following three examples of applications using the Python xfDNN API are provided: